FACTBOX-Highlights of Canada's stimulus measures to fight coronavirus outbreak

 * Provides additional help to low and modest income individuals and families with a special top-up payment under the Goods and Services Tax credit, estimated to cost about C$5.5 billion. * Provides eligible small employers a temporary wage subsidy for a period of three months.

-* Provides additional assistance to families with children by temporarily boosting Canada Child Benefit payments, delivering almost C$2 billion in extra support. * The Bank of Canada has slashed its key interest rate by 100 basis points in March to 0.75% - its lowest level since Sept 2017.
-The government has offered C$10 billion in credit support to businesses.
+* Provides additional assistance to families with children by temporarily boosting Canada Child Benefit payments, delivering almost C$2 billion in extra support. * The government also has offered C$10 billion in credit support to businesses.

-* The Bank of Canada on March 20 announced a coordinated action with some other central banks to further enhance liquidity via the standing U.S. dollar liquidity swap line arrangements. * Extends the tax filing deadline for individuals to June 1, and allow all taxpayers to defer, until after Aug 31, 2020, the payment of any income tax amounts that become owing on or after Mar 18 and before Sept 2020.
+* The Bank of Canada on March 20 announced a coordinated action with some other central banks to further enhance liquidity via the standing U.S. dollar liquidity swap line arrangements. * Extends the tax filing deadline for individuals to June 1, and allows all taxpayers to defer, until after Aug.
+31, 2020, the payment of any income tax amounts that become owing on or after March 18 and before September 2020.

-* Provides one-time funding of C$500 million to provinces through the Canada Health Transfer for their critical health care system needs. * Increases the credit available to small, medium, and large Canadian businesses. ($1 = 1.4061 Canadian dollars) (Compiled by Denny Thomas and Nichola Saminather Editing by Alistair Bell, Cynthia Osterman and Diane Craft)
+* Provides one-time funding of C$500 million to provinces through the Canada Health Transfer for their critical healthcare system needs. * Increases the credit available to small, medium, and large Canadian businesses. ($1 = 1.4061 Canadian dollars) (Compiled by Denny Thomas Editing by Diane Craft and Steve Orlofsky)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)